American Model Alexa Collins Spills Out Of Minuscule Orange Bikini In Sexy Rooftop Snap

 “You look absolutely flawless,” commented a third.

 Alexa has been slaying the Instagram game lately with a slew of sizzling new additions to her page.
-As The Inquisitr previously reported, the babe was in a bikini again over the weekend, this time a classic black two-piece with a flirty embroidered design across the chest — a look that sent her fans into an absolute frenzy.
+As The Inquisitr previously reported, the babe was in a bikini again over the weekend.
+This time, she wore a classic black two-piece with a flirty embroidered design across the chest — a look that sent her fans into an absolute frenzy.

 View this post on Instagram